NCAS-CMS/cfstore/cfstore/docs/source/index.rst

 ----------------------

-There is a command line interface which is the main way that users will interact with cfstore (at least until there is a a web interface built).
+There is a command line interface which is the main way that users will interact with cfstore at the moment.
 With the command line interface you can ingest data from various locations into the cfstore, interrogate cfstore about the data you have ingested, and organise the data into virtual collections.
 Virtual